 Caroline Turner English

 As a senior litigator with over 20 years of experience, Caroline often appears before state and federal courts across the country in both trial and appellate matters.
-She has been recognized as a "Leading Lawyer" by Legal 500 in the fields of ERISA litigation and municipal bankruptcy and is part of a group rated by US News as one of the best ERISA litigation practices in the country
+She is recognized by Chambers USA and Legal 500 US in the fields of ERISA litigation, and is part of a group rated by US News as one of the best ERISA litigation practices in the country.

 Caroline has a robust litigation practice and heads our ERISA and Managed Care Litigation practice team.